the-events-calendar/event-tickets/readme.txt

 * Fix - Fixed ticket total formatting within the attendee registration modal when using custom thousands and decimal separators.
 [ET-1216]
 * Fix - QR Code API generation settings not working if `The Events Calendar` plugin was not active.
 [ETP-754]
 * Fix - Fixed the event cost formatting issues showing the wrong currency symbol, symbol location and separators.
 [ET-1251]
+* Fix - Disable "Connect to PayPal" button while a new URL is not available, after changing countries.
+[ET-1318]
 * Bug - Searching Ticket Holder Email / Ticket Holder Name through the Attendee page now functions as expected.
 [ET-1171]

 = [5.2.0.1] 2021-11-10 =